IntelSmartEdge/docs/components/telemetry/telemetry.md

 <img style="display: block; margin: auto;" alt="OpenDEK telemetry overview" src="images/OpenDek_Telemetry.svg">

-The deployment of telemetry components in Intel® Smart Edge Open is easily configurable from the open-developer-experience-kits (DEK).
+The deployment of telemetry components in Intel® Smart Edge Open is easily configurable from the developer-experience-kits-open (DEK).
 The deployment of the Grafana dashboard is optional (telemetry_grafana_enable enabled by default).
 All flags can be changed in ESP provisioning configuration file (before Smart Edge Open deployment):

 - generate a custom configuration file with `./dek_provision.py --init-config > custom.yml`